 Surplus assets within Goosepool Group are the mothballed hotel and land which is not currently providing service potential for the Group, both of which are held at fair value.
-An independent values opinion of Fair Value was prepared as at 31 March 2019 in accordance with the RICS Valuation - Global Standards 2017, CPIFA Code, and the International Financial Reporting Standards (IFRS) and related definition of "Fair Value".
-This valuation was carried out by JK Property Consultants LLP and has informed the figure shown in the accounts.
+An independent values opinion of Fair Value was prepared as at 31 March 2022 and a desktop review took place on 31 March 2023 in accordance with the RICS Valuation - Global Standards 2017, CPIFA Code, and the International Financial Reporting Standards (IFRS) and related definition of "Fair Value".
+This valuation was carried out by George F White and has informed the figure shown in the accounts.